AlexTraveylan/solgard-bot-last-refactoring/README.md

 4. **Set entrypoint**

-    open the file app/entrypoint/connect.exemple.py
+    - open the file app/entrypoint/connect.exemple.json
-    rename CONNECT_JSON_exemple in CONNECT_JSON
-    rename the file connect.exemple.py in connect.py
+    - rename the file connect.exemple.json in connect.json
-    insert you connexion json (use a mitm with a proxy for get it)
+    - insert your CONNECT json (use a mitm with a proxy for get it)

 5. **Run the bot**

     You can now run the bot using the following command:

     ```
-    python bot.py
+    python app/main.py
+    ```

 ## Contributing